AnthonyRentsch/likely-voters/cutoff_models.md

 Vote Intent
 ===========

 For this section (and the next two), I only need to use 2016 data until.
 I treat people who report that they have already voted the same as people who report that they definitely plan to vote.
-Note that the weight I use -- `commonweight` from the `cces16` data -- combines weights based on age, gender, education, race, voter registration, ideology, baseline party identification, born again status, and political interest.
+Note that the weight I use -- which comes from the cumulative CCES file -- combines weights based on age, gender, education, race, voter registration, ideology, baseline party identification, born again status, and political interest.

 Individual-level turnout
 ------------------------